iscc/iscc-specs/docs/specification.md

 Signature: `similarity_hash(hash_digests: Sequence[ByteString]) -> bytes `

-The `similarity_hash` function takes a sequence of hash digests which represent a set of features.
+The `similarity_hash` function takes a sequence of hash digests that represent a set of features.
 Each of the digests MUST be of equal size.
-The function returns a new hash digest (raw 8-bit bytes) of the same size.
-For each bit in the input hashes calculate the number of hashes with that bit set and subtract the the count of hashes where it is not set.
-For the output hash set the same bit position to `0` if the count is negative or `1` if it is zero or positive.
+The function returns a new hash digest (raw 8-Bit bytes) of the same size.
+For each bit in the input-hashes calculate the number of hashes with that bit set and subtract the count of hashes where it is not set.
+For the output-hash set the same bit position to `0` if the count is negative or `1` if it is zero or positive.
 The resulting hash digest will retain similarity for similar sets of input hashes.
 See also  [[Charikar2002]][#Charikar2002].

 ![iscc-similarity-hash](images/iscc-similarity-hash.svg)